Most years, I slide toward my winter self in an increasingly cozy cloak of introspection, meditation, and meanderings.

 Add a dollop of this boozy whipped cream.
 It’s also incredible on Christmas fruit pies and cobblers, plunked on top of regular or Irish coffee, or anywhere else you like finding whipped cream.

 Feeling uninspired?
+As in, you need a drink?
 Douglas fir tea-infused vodka in a classic Screwdriver = the Pseudotsuga Screwdriver.